-All hydrogen gas handling piping shall be designed and fabricated to B31.12 2012.
+All hydrogen gas handling piping shall be designed and fabricated to B31.12 2011.
 The piping design pressure shall be 100 psi.
 All piping external to the OVC shall be stainless steel 304/304L or 316/316L.
 No piping larger than 1 1/4 in IPS shall be needed for this subsystem.
 The gas panel shall be installed on the insertion cart with hose connections to the main supply line from the storage tank.
-Flex hoses shall also be used to connect the gas panel to the top of the target OVC.
-A formal flex analysis of the piping system shall be performed using CaePipe.
+Flex hoses shall also be used to connect the gas panel to the top of the target on the OVC.
+If required a formal flex analysis of the piping system shall be performed using CaePipe.
 Loadings will be determined using ASCE-7 2005.
 The gas panel and connecting hoses will not require a formal flex analysis.
 Gauges will be located on the gas panel as will a vacuum pump for purification operations.
 The gas handling system is shown in P&ID TGT-401-0001-1000.
-A pneumatic pressure test shall be required with a test pressure of 55 psi.
+A pneumatic pressure test shall be required with a test pressure of 110 psi.
 Gauges and reliefs shall be protected during this test.
-A penetration in the exterior wall of the hall will be required for the 1 1/4 in pipe.